What Are Mentorship Programs? Definition, Types & Use Cases

 • Peer Mentoring: Peer mentoring is a collaborative mentoring style where individuals of similar job levels or experiences exchange guidance and support.
 This builds mutual learning and accountability within a peer-to-peer setting.

-• Reverse Mentoring: Reverse Mentoring flips traditional mentoring roles by having junior staff mentor senior executives, offering fresh perspectives and insights.
-This format is particularly good for educating a person at your company on new technologies and trends.
+• Reverse Mentoring: Reverse mentoring flips traditional mentoring roles by having junior staff mentor senior executives, offering fresh perspectives and insights.
+This mentoring format is particularly good for educating a person at your company on new technologies and trends.

-• Flash Mentoring: Flash Mentoring is all about short, focused sessions on specific skills or knowledge without the commitment to a long-term relationship.
-Allowing mentees to gain valuable insights without the need to devote themselves fully.
-Flash mentoring tends to work best when using mentoring software that allows employees to request mentoring engagements from others within a broader pool of mentors.
+• Flash or Micro Mentoring: Flash mentoring, also known as micro mentoring, is all about short, focused sessions on specific skills or knowledge without the commitment to a long-term relationship.
+This allows mentees to gain valuable insights without the need to devote themselves fully.

-• Employee Resource Groups: ERGs are often only thought of as affinity groups, but they’re inherently focused on individual growth and development through social engagement.
-They’re also easily leveraged into mentoring structures.
+• Employee Resource Groups: ERGs are often only thought of as affinity groups, but they are inherently focused on individual growth and development through social engagement.
+Employee resource groups are also easily leveraged into mentoring structures.

 Workplace mentoring program